1

 Job Summary

-We are seeking a Printing Press Operator to join our team!
+We are seeking an experienced Printing Press Operator to join our team!
 As a Printing Press Operator on the team, you will be responsible for incoming printing jobs, determining the best way to go about printing them, and setting up the machines, equipment, and systems to make it happen.
 You may also have to troubleshoot small issues or problems with the machines and equipment, do routine maintenance, and assist others on the team to ensure a job gets completed on time.
-The ideal candidate has a strong interest or previous experience with graphic design, works well within a team environment, and has strong critical thinking and problem-solving skills.
+The ideal candidate should have a strong interest or previous experience with graphic design, works well within a team environment, and has strong critical thinking and problem-solving skills.

 Responsibilities